Marco-ardu/depthai-python/docs/source/index.rst

 Getting started
 ---------------

-First, you need to :ref:`install the DepthAI <Installation>` library and its dependencies.
+First, you need to :ref:`install the DepthAI <https://docs.oakchina.cn/en/latest/pages/startQuickly/Python.html>` library and its dependencies.

 After installation, you can continue with an insightful :ref:`Hello World tutorial <Hello World>`, or with :ref:`code examples <Code Samples>`, where different node functionalities are presented with code.